apache/datafusion/dev/release/README.md

 (cd datafusion && cargo publish)
 ```

-If there is ballista release, run
+If there is a ballista release, run

 ```shell
 (cd ballista/rust/client && cargo publish)